BriInTech/BriInTech/README.md

    </a>
 </dt>

 Thanks for visiting my GitHub profile!
 Feel free to take a look around and check out my projects.
-If you have any questions or just want to say hi, you can reach me at briannaf3598@gmail.com.
+If you have any questions or just want to say hi, you can reach out to me!